yschroe/chessalyzer.js/README.md

 // start a batch analysis for the PGN file at <pathToPgnFile>
 chessalyzer.startBatch('<pathToPgnFile>').then(() => {
 	// create a analysis function that evaluates a specific stat
-	// in this example we want to know how often each piece was on a specific tile let fun = (board, sqrCoords, loopCoords) => {
+	// in this example we want to know how often each piece was on the tile at sqrCoords let fun = (board, sqrCoords, loopCoords) => {
 		let val =
 			board.tiles[sqrCoords[0]][sqrCoords[1]].stats.at[loopCoords[0]][